-[ST] Section 8.1.5 FPT\AEX\EXT.1: The TOE does not make requests to map memory at an explicit address and is compiled with ASLR enabled.
-The TOE does not allocate any memory regions with write and execute permissions.
-The TOE is compatible with the platform's security features.
-More specifically, the application can run successfully with Windows Defender Exploit Guard configured with the following minimum mitigations enabled: Control Flow Guard (CFG), Randomize memory allocations (Bottom-Up ASLR), Export address filtering (EAF), Import address filtering (IAF), and Data Execution Prevention (DEP).
+[ST] Section 8.1.6: The TOE is compiled with ASLR enabled and can run successfully with Windows Defender Exploit Guard configured with the following minimum mitigations enabled: Control Flow Guard (CFG), Randomize memory allocations (Bottom-Up ASLR), Export address filtering (EAF), Import address filtering (IAF), and Data Execution Prevention (DEP).
+The TOE is also compatible with SELinux enabled and in enforcing mode.
 The TOE does not write user-modifiable files to directories that contain executable files.

-The TOE is compiled with the /GS flag enabled by default for stack-based buffer overflow protection and the /NXCOMPAT flag to enable DEP protections for the application.
+The Windows Agent TOE is compiled with the /GS flag enabled by default for stack-based buffer overflow protection and the /NXCOMPAT flag to enable DEP protections for the application.
+The